To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 But their history of these loans ultimately being repaid in full is excellent.
 There have been just a handful of small bad debts among all those loans, totalling less than 0.1% of the amounts lent over eight years.
 (Kuflink covered those bad debts itself.)
 All the rest were repaid in full.

-To provide compensation to lenders for extended loan terms, as of 2023 Kuflink started passing on higher lending rates, in some cases.
+To provide compensation to lenders for extended loan terms Kuflink passes on higher lending rates to you, in some cases.

 No “leaping” into bigger loans again